anttikajanus/tanka-graphql-net-client/README.md

 ### Subscription

 API provides support for subscriptions as streams using `IObservable<ExecutionResult>`.
-You can subscripe to the stream using `Subscribe` method.
+You can subscribe to the stream using `Subscribe` method.

 ```csharp
  var channelSubsribtionGQL = @"subscription MessageAdded($channelId: Int!) {